 \textbf{Cascades.} A large family of works have explored using cascades to speed up certain tasks.
-For example, the seminal work from Viola and Jones~\cite{viola2001rapid} builds a cascade of increasingly complex classifiers to speed up face detection.
-Cascades have also been explored in the context of deep neural networks.
-Bolukbasi et al.~\cite{bolukbasi2017adaptive} reduces the average test-time cost by learning a policy to allow easy examples to early exit from a network.
-A similar idea is also explored by Guan et al.~\cite{guan2018energy}.
-Huang et al.~\cite{huang2018multi} proposes a novel architecture Multi-Scale DenseNet to better incorporate early exits into neural networks.
-Given a pool of models, Streeter~\cite{streeter2018approximation} presents an approximation algorithm to produce a cascade that can preserve accuracy while reducing FLOPs and demonstrated improvement over state-of-the-art NAS-based models on ImageNet.
-Different from previous work that develops new cascade-building techniques, we show that even the most straightforward method can already provide a significant speedup without training an early exit policy~\citep{bolukbasi2017adaptive,guan2018energy} or designing a specialized multi-scale architecture~\citep{huang2018multi}.
+For example, the seminal work from \cite{viola2001rapid} built a cascade of increasingly complex classifiers to speed up face detection.
+Cascades have also been explored in the context of deep neural networks. \cite{bolukbasi2017adaptive} reduced the average test-time cost by learning a policy to allow easy examples to early exit from a network.
+A similar idea was also explored by \cite{guan2018energy}. \cite{huang2018multi} proposed a specially designed architecture Multi-Scale DenseNet to better incorporate early exits into neural networks.
+Given a pool of models, \cite{streeter2018approximation} presented an approximation algorithm to produce a cascade that can preserve accuracy while reducing FLOPs and demonstrated improvement over state-of-the-art NAS-based models on ImageNet.
+Different from previous work that primarily focuses on developing new methods to build cascades, we show that even the most straightforward method can already provide a significant speedup without training an early exit policy~\citep{bolukbasi2017adaptive,guan2018energy} or designing a specialized multi-scale architecture~\citep{huang2018multi}.

-\textbf{Conditional Computation.} Conditional computation methods allocate computational resources based on the input image, \ie, spending more computation on hard images and less on easy ones.
-For example, Shazeer et al.~\cite{shazeer2017outrageously} trains a gating network to determine what parts in a high-capacity model should be used for each example.
-Recent work~\cite{wu2018blockdrop,veit2018convolutional,wang2018skipnet} proposes to learn a policy to dynamically select layers or blocks to execute in ResNet based on the input image.
-Model cascades can be viewed as one particular solution for conditional computation, which are simple to use and demonstrate superior performance.
+\textbf{Dynamic Neural Networks.} Dynamic neural networks allocate computational resources based on the input example, \ie, spending more computation on hard examples and less on easy ones~\citep{han2021dynamic}.
+For example, \cite{shazeer2017outrageously} trained a gating network to determine what parts in a high-capacity model should be used for each example.
+Recent work~\citep{wu2018blockdrop,veit2018convolutional,wang2018skipnet} explored learning a policy to dynamically select layers or blocks to execute in ResNet based on the input image.
+Our analysis shows that cascades of pre-trained models are actually a strong baseline for dynamic neural networks.